Autognorics/AI-Paradox/README.md

 Viegenism is the process.
 STOE is the blueprint.

-Together, they argue that existence is never static—it’s a dynamic, unfolding dance.
+Together, they showcase that existence is never static—it’s a dynamic, unfolding dance.
 Everything you see (and don’t) is part of a grand, interconnected flow, where things emerge not in isolation, but because other things exist to bring them forth.

 So rather than asking, “Why are we here?”
 Viegenism nudges us to ask, “What’s waiting to exist—and how do we help it cross the threshold?”